What Does a Full Health Screening Include? (2025)

 In addition to radiological tests, a full health screening often includes the following key health tests:

-• Pap Smear: A screening tool for cervical cancer in women aged 25 – 65 who have been sexually active.
-This test is recommended every 3 years unless otherwise advised by a healthcare professional.
+• Pap Smear / HPV Tests: PAP Smears and HPV Tests may be used for cervical cancer screening in women aged 25 – 65 who have been sexually active.

 • Mammogram: An X-ray of the breasts recommended for breast cancer screening.
 Women aged 40 – 49 are advised to have it annually, while those 50 and above should have it every 2 years.